Codecademy/docs/content/python/concepts/recursion/recursion.md

 Recursive functions are commonly structured to operate on their parameters under two scenarios:

 - A `recursive_call` to the `recursiveSyntax()` but with smaller values for the parameters.
-- One or more `base_cases` that stop the line of recursive calls and returns data that can be aggregate back up the `recursive_call` chain.
+- One or more `base_cases` that stop the line of recursive calls and return data that can be aggregated back up the `recursive_call` chain.

 ## Example